kiprasmel/cputils/README.md

     simple (using aliases):
-      xd a.cpp               # reads input from clipboard xd a.cpp -             # reads input from file "a.cpp.in"
+      xd a.cpp               # reads input from clipboard xd a.cpp -             # reads input from file "a.cpp.txt"
       xd a.cpp - in          # reads input from file "in"

     with args to the compiler (using aliases):